WarFox/deepumohan.com/content/terms.md

 # Terms and Conditions

-By using this website you agree to sell me your soul.
+Terms of using this website is simple and easy to understand.
+By using this website you agree to sell me your soul for free.